kenneth558/Arduino_DHTs_on_Interrupts_Unleashed-and-pin-detailer-/README.md

 I merely got this functional, not beautiful.
 It is not intended for first-project newbies who need handholding modifying the code to real-life needs.
 That said, feel free to try anyway.
 Please ensure your main code does not disable interrupts for more than roughly a microsecond at a time, since a four microsecond delay is all it takes to corrupt the data stream.

-Progress being made: This sketch works just fine on the Mega 2560 because that board has plenty of memory.
+Progress being made:

+This sketch works just fine on the Mega 2560 because that board has plenty of memory.
 This sketch is very limited on boards with less memory.
 Example is on UNO - It only has enough memory for 13 devices, and the closer you get to 13, the less memory is left for your own main sketch.
 I am removing memory bloat to improve that situation and posting daily updates.
+Going back to the Leonardo with its differences in serial communications, I am unable to command it to list DHT readings for the time being.
+It does support 7 DHT devices, possibly eight IF you want to remove (break) the RX LED and solder a connecting wire to the positive side of it...not likely anyone would do that, so 7 devices it is.